yzh119/gallifrey/src/adaptive/README.md

 ---
 ## Details in implementation

-Since linear-algebra related operations are called frequently in this paper, I use highly-optimized linear algebra library: [aramadillo](http://arma.sourceforge.net/) to achieve better performance in my CPU implementation.
+Since linear-algebra related operations are called frequently in this paper, I use highly-optimized linear algebra library: [Aramadillo](http://arma.sourceforge.net/) to achieve better performance in my CPU implementation.

+If you have got an NVIDIA GPU and CUDA installed, `cuBLAS` instead of `armadillo` will do the job.

 ## Reference